 I’m excited to share a few little tips and tricks I’ve learned along the way that will make your life SO much easier.
 Especially when you’re making these cute little deviled egg salad appetizers.

-So say goodbye to the difficult to peel hard-boiled egg, and say hello to no more stressing when it comes to making egg salad appetizers.
+So say goodbye to the difficulty of peeling hard-boiled eggs, and say hello to no more stressing when it comes to making egg salad appetizers.

 - Make sure that the eggs you choose for boiling are not freshly purchased from the market.